seacrest3/Code-Quiz/README.md

 ### User Story

-AS A client, I WANT this app will run in the browser, and will feature dynamically updated HTML and CSS powered by JavaScript code that you write.
-It will have a clean, polished, and responsive user interface.
+AS A client, I WANT this app will run in the browser, and will feature dynamically updated HTML and CSS powered by JavaScript code.
+It is expected to have a clean, polished, and responsive user interface.

 ### Acceptance Criteria